ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 I have a library of drummer tools, and Frank Zappa wrote [The Black Page](https://en.wikipedia.org/wiki/The_Black_Page) drum solo.
 So... (tl;dr: [black-page](https://github.com/ology/MIDI-Drummer-Tiny/blob/master/eg/black-page) & mp3 at the bottom)

 ---
+ **UPDATE:** I was informed that I was not using the original sheet music by FZ.
+So I am in the process of modifying the code, and will add it to this write-up when it is finished!
+(Thanks [Scott](https://www.reddit.com/user/geoscott/)!)

 I determined that I would code [the transcription](https://polynome.net/wp-content/uploads/2020/02/Zappa-The-Black-Page-Terry-Bozzio.pdf) (PDF) by Phillip Albright, as played by Terry Bozzio.
 This was a week ago, but I finally finished!
 Here are the first 9 bars: